perpetualthrill/as-one/README.md

 ## Firmware

 Firmware builds are done with the Arduino environment -- the most recently tested version is 1.8.9.
+Set your sketchbook location to sketchbook-arduino wherever you have the project checked out.
+Arduino should find and load the libraries directory automatically.

-You'll need to add ESP32 and ESP8266 board support.
-Be sure to have this repository's submodules checked out as well, as some libraries are downloaded as well: `git submodule update --init --recursive`
+You'll need to add ESP32 and ESP8266 board support to your arduino install as well.
+Once you can get 'blink' to run on your board you should be ready to rock-n-roll.
+Be sure to have this repository's submodules checked out as well, as some libraries are vendored that way: `git submodule update --init --recursive`

 ### Sensor

-The heartrate sensor runs on an ESP-32 with the Arduino environment and reports its data over USB serial.
+The heartrate sensor runs on an ESP32 with the Arduino environment and reports its data over USB serial.
 The code may be found in [sketchbook-arduino/handheld-2/](./sketchbook-arduino/handheld-2/).
+The checked-in pin assignments are for the 'DOIT ESP32 DEVKIT V1' board in the boards menu.

 ### Flame effect

 The flame effect is controlled by an ESP8266 running Arduino code.
 It sends and receives state over MQTT over WiFi.
 Check it: [sketchbook-arduino/flame-effect/](./sketchbook-arduino/flame-effect/).
+We're using the 'Adafruit Feather HUZZAH ESP8266' board.

 ### Scoreboard

 The scoreboard has two modes currently, one which receives raw frames in the form of an array of RGB values, and another which understands context and can display numerical bpm and timer values etc. For the 2019 build we will be using the former mode exclusively, rendering the game and display state on the server.
 Lots more information and background may be found in [the README](./sketchbook-arduino/scoreboard/README.md).
+This is also an adafruit feather huzzah board.